StackExchange/dnscontrol/documentation/typescript.md

 ### Bugs?

+{% hint style="warning" %}
-**Bugs?**  Not all features of DNSControl work perfectly at the moment.
+**BUGS**: Not all features of DNSControl work perfectly at the moment.
 Please report bugs and feature requests on https://github.com/StackExchange/dnscontrol/issues
+{% endhint %}

+{% hint style="info" %}
-**This is experimental.** This feature is currently experimental.
+**NOTE**: This feature is currently experimental.
 We might change the installation instructions as we find better ways to enable this.
+{% endhint %}

 ## Known bugs/issue